pritom02bh/SQL-for-Data-Analytics-BI/Basic MySQL/README.md

 			%,  _ , *

 BETWEEN ...
 AND,  NOT BETWEEN ...
-AND :
+AND : applied to strings and numbers as well.

 			hire_date BETWEEN '1990-01-01' AND '2000-01-01');